Receive relevant New and Updated programmes: Personal Updates !

 * Solid Organ Transplantation

-Minimum upper second-class degree in Biological Science, Medicine, Dentistry, or equivalent overseas qualification.
-Lower second-class or non-degree qualifications may be considered if proof of relevant laboratory experience and other academic achievement is provided.
+An upper second-class honours degree (or international equivalent) in Medicine, or Biomedical Science/Clinical Laboratory Science or related subjects such as Biochemistry and Microbiology.
+Lower second-class honours or non-degree qualifications may be considered if proof of relevant laboratory experience and other academic achievement is provided.

 You are normally required to take an English Proficiency Test.